n4bb12/verdaccio-github-oauth-ui/README.md

 <img src="screenshots/authorize.png" align="right" width="270"/>

-The plugin is similar to [verdaccio-github-oauth](https://github.com/aroundus-inc/verdaccio-github-oauth), but also changes the UI login behaviour.
-When clicking the login button, instead of filling in a login form, you are asked to log in with GitHub.

-In case you need CLI support for automation purposes, the plugin is also compatible with [sinopia-github-oauth-cli](https://github.com/soundtrackyourbrand/sinopia-github-oauth-cli).
+This is a Verdaccio plugin that offers GitHub OAuth integragtion for both the browser and the command line.

+### Features

+- UI integration with fully functional login and logout.
+When clicking the login button the user is redirected to GitHub and returns with a working session.
+- Updated usage info and working copy-to-clipboard for setup commands.
+- A small CLI for quick-and-easy configuration.

 ### Compatibility